radleylewis/dotfiles/README.md

 ## overview

-These are my dotfiles for use on arch and ubuntu based linux distributions including:
+These are my dotfiles for use on arch and ubuntu based linux distributions.
+My setup includes:

 -   tmux
 -   neovim